 Historically Zinfandel was championed in the Margaret River by Cape Mentelle and is now grown in many Australian regions.

 Perhaps the early advocates of varietal labelling thought that it would simplify things for the consumer, but the naming of this variety doesn't quite do that.
 Vino Nobilo di Montepulciano is a DOCG wine made from Sangiovese, not Montepulciano.
 In Italy you will find the name Montepulciano most commonly on labels as Montepulciano d'Abruzzo which tells you the variety and the region where the wine is from.
 But Montepulciano is grown extensively throughout central and southern Italy.

 In Australia, especially in South Australia, the variety has been used to make some excellent medium to full bodied reds since being pioneered by Tscharke wines in the Barossa.

 Nero d'Avola gets its name from the town of Avola in Southern Sicily.
 Nero thrives in the warmer climate of Sicily where it is the most popular red wine variety.

 Nero was introduced in to Australia to produce quality red wines in warm to hot regions and as a response to climate change.
 The wines are typically deeply coloured and light to medium bodied.
 Rose styles are also made from Nero d'Avola.

 Graciano is an aromatic red wine grape variety that is prized for the rich colour and spicy flavours it gives to blended wines.
 It is most commonly used in blends in its native Spain, often with Tempranillo and Grenache.

 It is also used as a component of blends in Australia but Graciano is being used increasing to produce varietal wines.

-Nearly 60 Australian producers of Graciano are listed here.
+Over 60 Australian producers of Graciano are listed here.